CharlesDLandau/serve-md/NLP-In-Browser.md

 `compromise` analyzed all the text from all the messages in the `constructor` and stored it in `this.mergedDocs`.
 So, many of the methods of a `compromise` object are exposed by `this.mergedDocs`, including `.match()` for matching tags.

-So, we can populate the `chartData` with the number of matches for parts of speech:
+We can populate the `chartData` with the number of matches for parts of speech:
 ```javascript
 [
 this.mergedDocs.match('#Noun'